 Our VScode tool chain

 VScode also has seamless integration with Microsoft Azure DevOps Services.
-This enables you to check in code based on GIT.
+This enables you to check in code, based on GIT, into the cloud.

 It’s also possible to use the widely used GitHub, which has been cleverly acquired by Microsoft recently.
 GitHub is a smart concatenation of two syllables; Git and Hub.